-- 5.1 The site is clear of overhead and underground cables operated by British Telecom.
-However, a fibre optic cable, owned by Geo Networks limited, crosses the middle portion of the site from east west.
-For the majority of its length across the site the cable runs within the safety stand-off corridor associated with the local high pressure gas main.
-Joints in fibre optic cables are not welcome and every effort will be made to incorporate that portion of the cable not within the safety stand-off corridor associated with the local high pressure gas main within public open space/pedestrian areas. - 5.2 A variety of overhead and underground communication cables exist within Birchfield Road, Foxlydiate Lane and Cur Lane.
-Where appropriate, these will be extended into the development and a network of new ducts will be positioned within the footpaths, open spaces and public areas.
+- 5.1 The site is clear of overhead and underground cables operated by British Telecom. - 5.2 A variety of overhead and underground communication cables exist within Birchfield Road, Foxlydiate Lane and Cur Lane.
+Where appropriate, these will be extended into the development and a network of new ducts will be positioned within the footpaths, verges, open spaces and public areas to serve the development. - 5.3 Enquiries are in hand to establish the availability of high speed broadband in the area.